 Need to run a quarterly test ?
 That’s OK, InFlight has you covered.
 Each Scheduled Replication agreement comes with an allowance that allows you to perform a restore and spin up your replicated VMs for up to one hour each quarter with no additional charges.

-Powered by Zerto technology, Live Replication transmits data and VM changes continuously from your system to the InFlight cloud.
+Powered by Zerto and Azure, Live Replication transmits data and VM changes continuously from your system to the InFlight cloud.
 In the event of a failure at your site, your replicated system will be ready and waiting for you.